Biplane fighter aces

 Juna Lario joined the Republican air force in Spain, and in May 1937 was despatched to the Soviet Union for training at Kirovabad.

-He was promoted to Sergeant on 20 November 1937.
+He was promoted to sargento on 20 November 1937.

-At 10:20, on 21 February, García Pardo and Javier Allende of 2-G-3 took off on a routine reconnaissance flight over the Teruel front.
-There they discovered 20 I-15s and a similar number of I-16s in combat with a few Bf109Bs.
-When Pardo and Allende went to the assistance of the Messerschmitts, the German pilots failed to recognise them as allies and opened fire on them.
+At 10:20, Miguel García Pardo and Javier Allende Isasi of 2-G-3 took off on a routine reconnaissance flight over the Teruel front.
+There they discovered 20 I-15s and a similar number of I-16s in combat with a few Bf 109Bs.
+When García Pardo and Allende Isasi went to the assistance of the Messerschmitts, the German pilots failed to recognize them as allies and opened fire on them.
 They beat a hasty retreat, calling into battle another formation of Fiat CR.32s before continuing with their reconnaissance.

-The new formation compromised 24 CR.32s of the XXIII Gruppo ”Asso di Bastoni”.
-The pilots included the Spanish Capitán Carlos Haya González who, after attending his mother’s funeral, arrived by car in Bilbao just as the group was about to take off.
+The new formation compromised 24 CR.32s of the XXIII Gruppo ”Asso di Bastoni” led by Maggiore Andrea Zotti.
+The pilots included the Spanish capitán Carlos Haya González who, after attending his mother’s funeral, arrived by car in Bilbao just as the group was about to take off.
 Despite Commander Zotti’s opposition, he insisted on taking his place in the formation.

 General Rojo advised Prieto, the Minister of Defence, that the Air Force had carried out three operations during the day, and that during the last of these they had been involved in a large-scale combat with the Nationalist Air Force.
-He later advised Prieto that according to information from Jerica (the Air Force’s command centre) five German aircraft – later stated to be five Bf109s – seven Fiats and one twin-engined aircraft had been destroyed.
+He later advised Prieto that according to information from Jerica (the Air Force’s command centre) five German aircraft – later stated to be five Bf 109s, seven Fiats CR.32s and one twin-engined aircraft had been destroyed.
 This message included the information that the ace pilot, Carlos Haya, who was reputed to have carried out the night attack on the War Ministry in Madrid, had been killed in this engagement.
 Their own losses were quoted as two I-16, which failed to return to base and two others, which were damaged and whose pilots were injured.
+Sergeant Manuel Orozco Ovira, who managed to fly his aircraft back to base after its tail had been destroyed, was recommended an award for outstanding bravery and skill.

-On 30 March, he was promoted to Lieutenant.
+On 30 March, he was promoted to teniente.

-In May, he was posted to Group 28, equipped with the Grumman G-23 “Delfin”.
-He remained at this unit until the end of the war.
+During the month, Lario was posted to the Grupo and he remained at this unit until the end of the war.

 During the Spanish Civil War he claimed seven victories.